ossboard-org/ossboard/CONTRIBUTING.md

 1. Fork the repo.

 2. Run the tests.
 This is to make sure your starting point works.
-Run `HANAMI_ENV=test bundle exec hanami db prepare' to create the test database.
+Run `HANAMI_ENV=test bundle exec hanami db prepare` to create the test database.
 Tests can be run via `bundle exec rspec`

 3. Create a new branch and make your changes.
 This includes tests for features!